maia-score/documentation/docs/paths/reports/get.md

 ---
 id: getReports
 slug: reports-get
-title: Find all the score reports
+title: Find all the score Report
 sidebar_label: GET
-description: Retrieves and filters a list of score reports.
+description: Retrieves and filters a list of score Report.
 ---

 <!-- prettier-ignore-start -->